 During my time at Marymount Manhattan College, I studied and earned my degree in English.
 I minored in Creative Writing and Photography, two things I’m very passionate about.
 As an English major, you can imagine that a lot of my learning was centered around reading and deconstructing literature.
 Literature, I believe, is at the center of all art.
-Everything we do, painting, singing, dancing, photography, all of it tells a story, but what really does that better than a book?
+Everything we do, painting, singing, dancing, photography, all of it tells a story; but, what really does that better than a book?
 Getting an education in New York City meant exploring a novel and its story outside of the pages of the book.
 We studied Romeo & Juliet and then attended “Shakespeare in the Park” in Central Park’s Shakespeare Theatre.
 When the learning moves beyond the classroom, the knowledge and understanding of the material grows significantly.

 Manhattan as a Classroom

 One of my professors in college usually offered a Shakespeare class almost every semester.
 As a part of that class, we were often prompted to go on explorations in the city on our own to experience Shakespeare.
 As you may know, New York City is a capital for arts and theatre, and Shakespeare is a beacon in that genre, so the options are endless.
 One of the most amazing experiences I’ve ever had in New York is from a live, interactive version of Macbeth, known as Sleep No More.
 If you’re familiar with Gossip Girl, you may have seen this in the later seasons.
-Sleep No More is an INCREDIBLE modern edition of Hamlet.
-You enter a five-story hotel, and for three hours, you follow around the characters, explore the scenes, and watch the story of Hamlet unfold.
+Sleep No More is an INCREDIBLE modern edition of Macbeth.
+You enter a five-story hotel, and for three hours, you follow around the characters, explore the scenes, and watch the story of Macbeth unfold.

 As a Photography Minor, I also took numerous art classes.
 I traveled through many museums as a part of class, learning about art in places like the MET, MOMA, The Whitney, and so many more.
 Our education was moved beyond a classroom into real-world experiences, seeing the art come to life.
-As part of my 17th or 18th-century literature classes, we would go to the MET or the Cloisters to study medieval art.
+As part of my 17th or 18th-century literature classes, we would go to the MET or The Cloisters to study medieval art.
 This was such an amazing part of my education; I was able to learn in environments that brought the literature and the material to life.